herocrab/mmortt/README.md

 8. Server will stream state checksum to clients for comparison
 9. Client will send group orders to the server
 10. Server will send authoritative group path using fixed vectors back to clients
-11. Server will use NavigationServer2D to support dynamic pathing (server recomputes navmesh)
+11. Server and Client will use AStarGrid2D for pathing
 12. Clients will deterministically identify individual unit destinations, from group order
    1. Group order will be sent with fixed vector 2i, using grid coordinates
    2. Translation from FixedVector to Fixed (Byte/Byte) will be used to save bandwidth